thomasman123/SalesRecruit/README.md

-# SalesRecruit
+# HeliosRecruit

-A modern platform connecting sales talent with opportunities.
+A modern platform connecting top sales talent with opportunities at leading companies.

 ## Tech Stack